 PH: Practice at Home.
-These assignments are questions or problems that are assigned either in class or by email, and are due at the stated due date.
+These assignments are questions or problems that are assigned either in class or by email, and are due at the beginning of usual lecture class time at the due date.
+The due date will be given to you.